To Start Your Journey

 A Thought on Knowledge

-Knowlegde is that which we have found to be true, from our perspective.
+Knowledge is that which we have found to be true, from our perspective.
 But how many times in our lives has our perspective changed?

 A Challenge We Face In Life